What is an OTA?

-For instance, the more channels you connect to the more vital your property management system and channel manager become.
 Integrating these two systems will help keep your reservation data accurate, automated, and up-to-date – and ensure you have proper reporting functions available to measure channel and business performance.

 With all of the above being said, there are certainly a number of well-known OTAs that travellers around the world use to plan and book their travel.